What’s special about The Menninger Clinic?

 If, after talking with you about your needs, an Admissions coordinator determines that a Menninger program or service is not the right fit for you, he or she will consult our national database of mental health providers and do their best to suggest one or more in your area.

-Can a patient be involuntarily admitted?
+Can a patient be involuntarily admitted or committed?

 No, Menninger does not accept involuntary admissions.
 All adult patients must admit voluntarily, while adolescent patients must be admitted by a parent or guardian.